kevinoh45TuD/Night-Drive/README.md

 # How it works

 As described before i have a list of prefabs for obstacles.
-These obstacles include other cars and general road obstructions such cones.
+These obstacles include other cars and general road obstructions such rubbish bins.
 These path tiles will start with a set amount spawned at the beginning of the game.
 These paths will continue to be spawned in front of where the player is going.
 Once this happens a previous path will be removed behind the player to save on resources.